-Providing academic support and assistance designed to increase the retention and graduation rates of 200 hundred low-income, first-generation college, or disabled students is the primary mission of the Project Excel Program.
-Funded by a five-year grant from the U.S. Department of Education, Project Excel is a TRIO Student Support Services (SSS) Program.
-Project Excel strives to achieve its goal of a graduation rate of 65% of its participants by offering the following services: supplementary academic advisement, personal counseling, career planning, financial aid planning and information; peer mentoring; study skills workshops; support in writing and mathematics; tutoring; professional and graduate school speakers; graduate school application counseling; and field trips related to professional goals.
+Providing academic support and assistance designed to increase the retention and graduation rates of low-income, first-generation college and/or disabled students is the primary mission of the Project Excel Program.
+Funded by a grant from the U.S. Department of Education, Project Excel is a TRIO Student Support Services (SSS) Program.
+Project Excel strives to achieve its goal of a graduation rate of 72% of its participants by offering the following services: supplementary academic advisement, personal counseling, career planning, financial aid planning and information; peer mentoring; study skills workshops; support in writing and mathematics; tutoring; professional and graduate school speakers; graduate school application counseling; and field trips related to professional goals.

 Collegiate Science and Technology Entry Program (CSTEP)